Updated January 30, 2023

 Some great examples of 3D animation can be found in every 3D animated movie since Toy Story.
 Those characters are just computer data, but you wouldn't believe it when watching it would you?
 To anyone watching, those characters are alive and thinking.
 It's the animator's job to make the audience forget that these 3D objects aren't actually real.
 You can think of the 3D animator as the puppeteer pulling the strings on the puppet.

 When learning how to become an animator, you will need to be patient.
 As mentioned earlier, animation isn't something learned overnight; it can take a year or even longer before you can really start getting the chops for it.
 So be patient with yourself and with the overall animation process.
-Animation takes a very long time to learn, and it also takes a very long time to do well.
 You may be working on a single ten-second long animation for weeks and weeks, but that's often what it takes to create great animation.
 It should never be rushed.

 Have you ever been outside and noticed someone walking in the most unique way?
 Sure, all people walk differently, but this person might have had a certain step to their walk that made it that much more interesting.
 Animators should always enjoy studying life and can use these observations when creating character animation.
 After all, animators must bring 3D objects to life, which includes giving them unique or interesting characteristics.

-The best way to get inspiration is to study real life.
 Animators often see the world much differently than your average person.
 For instance, if an animator sees someone interesting waiting in line at the movies they might take mental notes on everything about them.
 They notice various expressions and body movements, from their posture to the way they talk.
-A person unfamiliar with animation is less likely to pay attention to these details.

-When it comes to 3D animation, it's important to have the technical skills.
-Of course, the computer doesn't create great animations automatically; the animator does.
-That being said, you're still going to be in a complex piece of animation software like Maya, so you'll need to spend the time to learn the software.
+As a 3D animator, you're going to rely on complex animation software like Maya, so you'll need to spend the time to learn the software.
 Even though a 3D application is simply a tool for you to animate with, you still need to learn how to use that tool, because software like Maya is more complex than a pencil and paper.

 A great place to start is with introductory animation tutorials like Introduction to Animation in Maya or Introduction to Animation in 3ds Max.
 With these tutorials, you'll be able to get up and running and comfortable with the software so you can spend more time animating.